dmtr13/cluster/README.md

 # Project Cluster
-Clustering raw counts from HPA, GTEx, and FANTOM.
+Clustering raw counts from HPA and GTEx.